The Gysin exact sequence for $S^1$-equivariant symplectic homology: Introduction

 \begin{theorem} There is a commutative diagram whose rows and columns are, respectively, the tautological and Gysin exact sequences

 \end{theorem}

 {\sc Examples.} We discuss the consequences of our main theorems for two important classes of symplectic manifolds.

-{\it Cotangent bundles.} Let $L$ be a closed oriented Riemannian manifold, and denote by $\Lambda L$ the free loop space of $L$.
+{\it Cotangent bundles.} Let $L$ be a closed oriented and spin Riemannian manifold, and denote by $\Lambda L$ the free loop space of $L$.
 We consider the symplectic manifold $W=DT^*L=\{p\in T^*L\, : \, \|p\|\le 1\}$.
 It was proved by Viterbo~\cite{Vcotangent} that

 Alternative proofs for the first isomorphism are due to Abbondandolo and Schwarz~\cite{AS1}, respectively to Salamon and Weber~\cite{SW}.
+Moreover, the homology groups $H_*(\Lambda L)$ and $H_*(\Lambda L)$ should be understood as twisted by local coefficients given by the second Stiefel-Whitney class of $L$ (Kragh, Seidel, Abouzaid~\cite{AS3}).
 Our proof of Theorem~\ref{thm:SGysin} can be combined with the methods of~\cite{AS1} in order to prove that the long exact sequence~\eqref{eq:SGysin} is isomorphic to the Gysin sequence for $\Lambda L$, namely

 Similarly, for $a=+$, we obtain the Gysin sequence of the pair $(\Lambda^0L,L)$, where $\Lambda^0L$ is the component of free contractible loops in $L$.

 {\it Subcritical Stein manifolds.} A subcritical Stein manifold is a complex manifold $(W,J)$, of complex dimension $n$, endowed with a pluri-subharmonic function $\phi:W\to \R$, satisfying the following conditions: (i) the boundary $\p W$ is a regular level set of $\phi$ along which $\vec\nabla \phi$ points outwards; (ii) $\phi$ is Morse and the index of all its critical points is strictly smaller than $n$.
 The complex structure $J$ is compatible with the natural symplectic form $\omega_\phi:=-d(d\phi\circ J)$.